AussieDoggo/AussieDoggo/README.md

 - 👋 Hi, I’m @AussieDoggo
 - 👀 I’m interested in Coding.
-- 🌱 I’m currently learning how to make a discord bot.
+- 🌱 I’m currently learning how to create websites using HTML & TailwindCSS
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ Unavailible for Collaboration at this time.
 - 📫 Reach me through discord.
 AussieDoggo#9377

 <!---